streambinder/unciae/security/salpass/README.md

 ```

 It eventually offers two options:
-1. `-s`/`--short` flag: many websites impose a max length to the password.
+1. `-s`/`--short` flag: many sites impose a max length to the password.
 This flag make the resulting password shorter.
-2. `-v`/`--version <int>` flag: many websites impose to periodically update passwords without the opportunity to re-use old passwords.
+2. `-v`/`--version <int>` flag: many sites impose to periodically update passwords without the opportunity to re-use old passwords.
 This flag can be used to increase version of the password, without altering either the discriminator payload or the salt.